kanaria69/Mainecoco/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## Did you know Albert Einstein was a real person?
+All this time, I thought he was just a theoretical physicist!